Kim Jung-ju: Philanthropy

 Kim's philanthropic endeavors largely support next generation youth, especially in the areas of technology, health and education.
 In 2013, he established Asia's first computer museum, Nexon Computer Museum on Jeju Island in South Korea.
 He collected valuable computer and gaming collectibles for ten years with the goal of opening such a museum dedicated to the history of technology.

 In 2016, NXC, in conjunction with Nexon and Neople, contributed over US$18 million towards the establishment of Korea's first pediatric rehabilitation hospital, Purme Foundation Nexon Children's Rehabilitation Hospital in Seoul, South Korea.
 In 2018, Kim established the Nexon Foundation, which continues Nexon's corporate social responsibility activities dedicated to children, and he pledged to donate an additional US$93 million from personal wealth to fund startups and build more children's hospitals.
 In February 2019, the foundation announced its donation of US$9 million in support of a second children's rehabilitation hospital to be built in Daejeon, South Korea.
 The Daejeon Chungnam Nexon Children's Rehabilitation Hospital, which is expected to complete by September 2022, will be the first public children's rehabilitation hospital in Korea.
 In October 2020, the foundation announced its donation of (US$) to Seoul National University Hospital (SNUH) to fund the establishment of the Nexon Children's Palliative Care Center, which is set to open in 2022.
 Kim was recognized in Forbes' Asia's 2021 Heroes of Philanthropy list for his donations to the two children's hospitals.

 In addition, Nexon Foundation runs the Nexon Youth Programming Challenge, an annual computer programming event, and the Nexon Small Library project, a network of 130 public libraries created for children in underserved communities.
 In partnership with Nexon Foundation, Kim founded SOHO Impact, a US-based non-profit organization promoting creativity in kids through brick play programs.
 He was also a founding board member of C-Program, a venture philanthropy fund jointly established by the founders of Nexon, Naver, Kakao, Daum and NCSoft.

 Recognition

-Kim was a key figure behind Korea's first-generation tech wave, launching Nexon in 1994 as a game-developing startup and pioneering the freemium gaming business model.
+Kim was a key figure behind South Korea's first-generation tech wave, launching Nexon in 1994 as a game-developing startup and pioneering the freemium gaming business model.
 In 2010, he was selected as one of Korea's Top 100 Leaders in Technology.
 In 2012, he received the Presidential Award, Tin Tower Order of Industrial Service Merit for his contributions as a distinguished entrepreneur in South Korea.

 In 2013, Forbes ranked Kim as South Korea's 11th richest person, with an estimated net worth of US$1.6 billion.
 By the end of 2018, he was ranked 5th, with a net worth estimated at US$7.1 billion.
 At the time of his death at the end of February 2022, he was the third richest person in the country, with an estimated net worth of US$10.7 billion.